 Are Tampa nursing homes required to have a specific amount of staff?

-Under-staffing is one of the main issues that leads to instances of nursing home neglect.
+Under-staffing is one of the main issues that lead to instances of nursing home neglect.

 To prevent this, Florida imposes minimum staffing requirements that include:

 - A minimum weekly average of 3.6 hours of direct care per resident per day by certified nursing assistants and licensed nursing staffing combined.

 - A minimum certified nursing assistant staffing of 2.5 hours of direct care per resident per day, with the facility not allowed to staff below one CNA per 20 residents.

 - A minimum licensed nursing staffing of one hour of direct care per resident per day and no less than one licensed nurse per 40 residents.